The Power of Caraway Seeds: From Flavorful Recipes to Health Perks

 In the U.S., caraway seeds are most commonly associated with rye breads, giving them their characteristic flavor.
 However, caraway seeds have a wide range of uses globally.
 They appear in many desserts, baked goods, and liquors like Aquavit.
 Caraway seeds are also a key ingredient in sauerkraut, harissa, stews, and casseroles.
 Their unique taste can enhance the flavor of beef and pork, making them a great addition to long-simmering dishes.
 Beyond the seeds, the root of the caraway plant is treated like other root vegetables, similar to parsnips, and the leaves can be used as an herb in soups, salads, and stews.
 In the Middle East, caraway seeds are featured in many traditional cakes and pastries.
 Surprisingly, caraway is also used in perfumes, soaps, and lotions.

-Review Recipe: Bread with Beetroot Hummus
+Review Recipe: Crepes with Fresh Fruit

 Where to Buy Caraway Seeds